jmcgarr/netflix-culture-devops/slides.md

 ![](images/nflx-hq-2.JPG)

 ---
-### what enterprises can learn from Netflix
+### what you can learn from Netflix

 ![](images/horse.jpg)

-^ avoid cargo cult'ing
+^ - avoid cargo culting
-share what is actionable
+- share what is actionable
+- questions to ask of your own culture

 ---
 ![fit](images/nflx-culture.png)